 Realising the potential for world-class research

-As part of the Faculty’s research strategy, the Talent Track is designed to provide the Faculty’s researchers with the opportunities to pursue their research ambitions in a competitive and challenging landscape.
-The initiative is designed to help us identify and acknowledge talented and ambitious researchers at the Faculty and support their original, world-class, and potentially ground-breaking research plans.
+As part of the Faculty’s research strategy “Beyond the obvious”, the Talent Track is designed to provide the Faculty’s researchers with the opportunities to pursue their research ambitions for societal engagement, relevance, and impact.
+The initiative is designed to identify and acknowledge talented and ambitious researchers and support their original, world-class, and ground-breaking research.

-Sten Rynning, Vice Dean for Research at the Faculty of Business and Social Sciences, comments on the Talent Track initiative:
+Kristin B. Munksgaard, Vice-Dean for Strategic Development at the Faculty of Business and Social Sciences on the Talent Track initiative:

 An activity-based career booster

-Excellence Fellows enrolled in the Talent Track will have individually tailored career plans made for them.
+Talent Track Fellows will have individually tailored career plans made for them.
 Such plans will define distinct excellence objectives and measures to achieve them.
-Enrolled fellows are offered financial support from the Faculty as well as mentoring and coaching by senior excellent peers to help achieve their career objectives.
+Enrolled fellows are offered financial support from the Faculty as well as mentoring and coaching by senior excellent peers to help them achieve their career objectives.

 Bringing together emerging career scholars

-The Excellence Fellows include both early career scholars at the Faculty, who have applied specifically for enrolment in the Talent Track, as well as emerging career scholars at the Faculty recognised by external excellence programs or grants: Marie Curie Fellows (MSCA), Danish Institute of Advanced Studies Fellows (DIAS), and ERC Starting Grant holders.
+The Talent Track Fellows include both early-career scholars at the Faculty, who have applied specifically for enrolment in the Talent Track, as well as scholars recognised by external excellence programs or grants: Marie Curie Fellows (MSCA), Danish Institute of Advanced Studies Fellows (DIAS), and ERC Starting Grant holders.
 Though more established, ERC Consolidator Grant holders are likewise offered participation in the Talent Track.

-As a forum for networking and learning the Talent Track will bring together these talented young researchers to share and discuss research experiences and visions with each other and with relevant guest speakers from academia and society.
+As a forum for networking and learning, the Talent Track will bring together these talented researchers to share and discuss research experiences and visions with each other as well as with relevant guest speakers from academia and society.